 Let’s use a generalisation to put it simply: where fantasy operates on boundaries, science fiction works through contrast and comparison.

-Science fiction, rather, encourage the “distancing” and “pulling back from reality”, “in order to see it better”—in the words of Ursula Le Guin.
-Science fiction uses technological and interplanetary devices to show drastically different worlds, to shed light on our own.
+Science fiction, instead, encourages the “distancing” and “pulling back from reality… in order to see it better”, in the words of Ursula Le Guin.
+Science fiction uses technological and interplanetary devices showing drastically different worlds, to shed light on our own.
 It aims to see the difference that different variables make to our own society.
 Make sense?

 It’s not that science fiction is special or better.
-But it is certainly more disposed towards, and historically structured around, social commentary and critique more than other genres.
-I don’t know about you, but reading fantasy, I don’t often read fantasy and think:
+But it is certainly more disposed towards, and historically structured around, social commentary and critique.
+I don’t know about you, but I don’t often read fantasy and think:

-…Hmm, I wonder what the author is saying when they decided to feature elves and a feudal monarchy in this text?
+…Hmm, I wonder what the author is saying when they decided to foreground elves and feudal monarchy in this text?

-Hey, maybe we could we restructure our world economic order around The Shire!
+Hey, maybe we could restructure our world’s economic order around The Shire!

 Man, I hope I never have to worry about fire drakes burning my town…

-Do you see?
+Do you see it?
 Fantasy doesn’t beg you to make such sweeping comparisons.
 But science fiction does.
 It pleads with you to consider.
 You’re likely to read Do Androids Dream of Electric Sheep and think:

 …I guess the future of artificial intelligence and its ethical implications really could shake things up, huh?
 Hadn’t thought of that way!